microsoft/ApplicationInsights-Xamarin/README.md

 Clone the repository in order to get the SDK sources.
 It contains 3 subfolder, one for a demo project (*DemoApp*) as well as its Dependencies (*packages*) and one for the SDK (*ApplicationInsightsXamarin*).

-Copy the subfolders of *ApplicationInsightsXamarin* listed below to your solution directory, open Xamarin Studio and add them to your solution.
+Copy *ApplicationInsightsXamarin* to your solution directory.
+Open Xamarin Studio and add its projects to your solution.
 This can be done by right clicking the solution name in the solution panel, then click *Add* - *Add Existing Project...*:

 1. **AI.XamarinSDK**
 2. **AI.XamarinSDK.iOS** *(only needed for iOS support)*
 3. **AI.XamarinSDK.Android** & **AI.XamarinSDK.AndroidBindings** *(only needed for Android support)*

-[**Note**] In order to successfully build the SDK, you have update all referenced packages.
+[**Note**] In order to successfully build the SDK, you may have to update all referenced packages.
 Simply right click on the *Packages* folder of each of those projects and click *Update*.

 ### 4.2 **Add references to your app projects**